-- Assess which candidate is stronger in regard to the must-have-skills.
+- Assess which candidate is stronger in regard to the must-have skills.
 No two candidates are exactly alike, so there are likely to be differences — no matter how small — in their abilities.
 What matters to you is how the candidates stack up in terms of the most important skills for the role.
 Perhaps one person has a year’s more experience working with a specific technology, or maybe the other has held more leadership positions.

 - Evaluate any extras that the candidates bring.
 Especially when it comes to executive candidates, it’s important to look at any additional value they can offer the company besides their existing qualifications.
 Is one of them a well-known leader in their field?
 Does the other have specific leadership or mentoring skills that can benefit their executive team?

 - Assess the candidates’ cultural fit.
-A good hire depends on the candidate being a good cultural fit.
+A good hire depends on the candidate is a good cultural fit.
 Think about which candidate is most likely to share your organization’s values and blend into the current culture.
 If this is challenging, it can be helpful to get some input from the teams who will be working with the candidate.
 You can organize informal lunch meetings so employees can socialize with both candidates and provide some feedback.

 - Consider the candidates’ potential long-term value.
 Even though you’re looking to fill the role right now, you need to take each candidate’s potential long-term value for your organization into account.
 Which of the two has expressed more interest in a stable position?
 Has either one mentioned anything about growth opportunities that you might not be able to offer?
-Which person is likely to add the most value in terms of achieving cost-savings, generating revenue, creating IP, establishing partnerships and/or helping the company expand?
+Which person is likely to add the most value in terms of achieving cost savings, generating revenue, creating IP, establishing partnerships, and/or helping the company expand?